MagnusHSundby/discordbot/README.md

 ### Installation Steps
-1. Clone this repository into a befitting directory:
+1. Clone this repository (or download the latest release) into a befitting directory:
    - navigate to your directory
    ```sh
    git clone https://github.com/MagnusHSundby/discordbot.git